- Real Estate

 You should also contact an insurance company to arrange for

-actually own the home until the closing date, it will be
+not actually own the home until the closing date, it will be

 necessary to make these insurance arrangements in advance, so